Soft Navigations and Interaction Contentful Paint

 Each document has an active soft navigation candidate, an InteractionContext or null, initially null.

-In update document for history step application, before 5.5.1 (if documentsEntryChanged is true and if documentIsNew is false), call process same document commit with the Document, entry’s url, and "traverse".
+In update document for history step application, before 5.5.1 (if documentsEntryChanged is true and if documentIsNew is false), process a same document commit given the Document, the target entry’s url, and "traverse".

-In the shared history push/replace steps (as defined in [HTML]), after the URL is updated, call process same document commit with the Document, the new URL, and the operation type (either "push" or "replace").
+In the shared history push/replace steps (as defined in [HTML]), after the URL is updated, process a same document commit given the Document, the new URL, and the operation type (either "push" or "replace").

-When a new global object global is created (e.g., during a "hard" navigation), its current navigation id is initialized as specified in § 2.1 Navigation ID.
+When a new Window is created (e.g., during a "hard" navigation), its current navigation id is initialized as specified in § 2.1 Navigation ID.

-In [NAVIGATION-TIMING], when creating the PerformanceNavigationTiming entry for the initial navigation, the user agent must set its navigationId to the global object’s current navigation id.
+In [NAVIGATION-TIMING], when creating the PerformanceNavigationTiming entry for the initial navigation, the user agent must set its navigationId to the Window’s current navigation id.

 This specification extends the [EVENT-TIMING] definition of interactions to include additional event types that are relevant for modern web applications and Single Page Applications.